 Emotional abuse is a pattern of behavior that involves the use of words, gestures, or other non-physical means to control, manipulate, or intimidate another person.
 It can include threats, insults, humiliation, isolation, or any other behavior that undermines a person’s self-worth or dignity.

-An occupation orders can be made for a specified period or until further order.
+An occupation order can be made for a specified period or until further order.
 It can be varied or discharged by the court at any time.

-Breaching an occupation orders is a criminal offense and can result in arrest, fine, or imprisonment.
+Breaching an occupation order is a criminal offense and can result in arrest, fine, or imprisonment.
 The court can also impose other penalties, such as community service or a restraining order.

 The process for applying for an occupation order involves completing a form and submitting it to the court.
 The form will require details of the parties involved, the property concerned, and the reasons for the application.
 The court will then consider the application and may hold a hearing to determine whether to grant the order.